drdww/OPIM5641/README.md

 * Generalize the transportation model to a two-stage trans-shipment problem (requires a compound objective function).
 * Conceptualize, draw and solve the 'reduction in flow' example (where demand > supply) and the 'expansion in flow' example (also known as 'laddering' in the finance world).
 * Apply Monte Carlo simulation techniques to network problems.
+* [optional] Explore using Google OR-Tools for Traveling Salesman Problem and Vehicle Routing Problem

 ### Module 6: Nonlinear Optimization